Home / Geology / Layers of the Earth’s Atmosphere

 3. Mesosphere

-The mesosphere extends from just above the stratosphere to 53 miles (85 km) high.
+The mesosphere extends from just above the stratosphere to 53-62 miles (85-100 km) high.
 It is the coldest layer of the atmosphere, with the temperature dropping to its lowest at the boundary between the mesosphere and thermosphere, called the mesopause.
-Not much is known about this layer except that meteoroids burn up here, which prevents them from reaching the Earth’s surface.
+Nothing is known about this layer except that meteoroids burn up here, preventing them from reaching the Earth’s surface.

 4. Thermosphere